Which PSERS Pension Option Should I Select? An Article For PSERS Employees

 In most cases, yes.

-The monthly income provides you with consistent lifetime income.
-This is a great benefit, but it's subject to inflation risk.
+The PSERS pension monthly income provides you with consistent lifetime income.
+This is a great benefit, but it will lose value over time due to inflation.

-Taking the lump sum, rolling it over to a Traditional IRA, and investing it responsibly for growth (not into an annuity, you already have a pension and don't need more inflation risk), helps protect you from inflation risk.
+Taking the lump sum, rolling it over to your own Traditional IRA, and investing it responsibly for growth (not into an annuity, you already have a pension and don't need more inflation risk), helps protect you from inflation risk.

-The lump sum also has beneficiary flexibility, which has benefits discussed above.
+The lump sum also has beneficiary flexibility, which has benefits discussed earlier.

-When handled correctly, the monthly income and lump sum can work very well together to provide you with consistent lifetime income, inflation protection, and a solid foundation for your long-term financial security.
+When handled correctly, the PSERS pension monthly income combined with the lump sum can work very well together to provide you with consistent lifetime income, inflation protection, and a solid foundation for your long-term financial security.